 By Teachers, For Teachers

 While you may see Facebook as the enemy during your computer lab time, it doesn't have to be.
-Facebook can actually help students learn if you tap into the more than 200 Facebook applications designed to educate.
+Facebook can actually help students learn if you tap into the more than 200 Facebook apps for educators.

-Here are some of the popular Facebook applications used inside and outside the classroom to help students learn:
+Here are some of the popular Facebook apps for educators used inside and outside the classroom to help students learn:

 Of the 200 apps available, they vary in quality, and many were not developed by Facebook.
 Here are some top picks to help you use this social networking phenom spur student achievement.